Dmitriy-sem/javascript-projects/README.md

 # javascript-projects
-There are vanilla javascript and react(without backend) projects.
+There are vanilla javascript - main branch and react(without backend) - master branch projects.